News

 Published: 12/09/2024

 Researchers have used genetic data from individual trees to identify different genetic groups of Salzmann’s pine in France.
 This allowed them to distinguish between native trees and hybrid trees, which is crucial for preserving the species' unique genetic makeup.
-They found five key genetic groups that can be used for in-situ conservation.
-Additionally, they identified 80 native trees that are free from hybridization to form the core of an ex-situ collection, where these trees can be safely conserved in a more controlled environment.
+They found five key genetic groups that can be used for in situ conservation.
+Additionally, they identified 80 native trees that are free from hybridisation to form the core of an ex situ collection, where these trees can be safely conserved in a more controlled environment.

 This combined strategy ensures that the genetic diversity of Salzmann’s pine is preserved, making the species more resilient to future threats.
 The methods developed in this study are cost-effective and can be applied to other tree species that face similar risks of extinction.